T-Python-Feb-25/UNIT-PROJECT-1/README.md

 # UNIT-PROJECT-1

-## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
-This project must at least satisfy the following minimum requirements :

-- Must be interactive on CLI.
-- Use your coding skills in Python accurately.
-- Organize Your Code into modules & (or packages)
-- Use git & Github to track changes in your code.

-## Example Project :  An online Grocery Store :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+📖 project:  QR Code Generator :

+### Overview
+   This project allows users to generate, scan, and manage QR codes easily.
+With features like bulk QR code creation, customization, and scanning from images or webcam, it is a versatile tool for various use cases.
 ### Features & User Stories
-#### As a customer I should be able to do the following :
+#### As a user I should be able to do the following :
 - Browse  Products .
 - View the product info (summary, specs, price, quantity , etc.)
 - Search for Products.